KTH/devops-course/contributions/essay/ssoderbe/README.md

 ## Description

+Containers have for a while now been the go to for developing microservices, using Kubernetes or other container orchestrating tools for easy scaling and container maintenance.

 Serverless seems to be the new big thing for developers.
 It enables developers to build and run applications and services without having to manage and orchestrate the underlying infrastructure, such as scaling and maintenance.

-With this essay I aim to describe why serverless is a thing and what it is, how it may be implemented, and what obstacles may arise when having a serverless architecture.
+This essay aims to examine the key differences between the two technologies and where the one might outshine the other.